Fragile topology in line-graph lattices with two, three, or four gapped flat bands: From RSIs to representation

-At this point, among our line-graph lattices we find one $D=2$ lattice with fragile topological flat bands---the line graph of the triangle lattice---and one $D=2$ lattice which admits a Wannier representation---the line graph of the nonagon-triangle lattice (see Appendix \ref{appx:exs}).
+At this point, among our line-graph lattices we find one $D=2$ lattice with fragile topological flat bands---the line graph of the triangle lattice---and one $D=2$ lattice which admits a Wannier representation---the line graph of the nonagon-triangle lattice (see Appendix F of the Supplementary Material \cite{SM}).
 We also find that all flat-band representations for the $D=3$ and $D=4$ line-graph lattices considered are a sum of EBRs, indicating that each group of bands may be topologically trivial.
 However, we can split the flat-band band degeneracy for these $D>2$ line-graph lattices and characterize the resulting band topology.
-We examine perturbations that leave two-fold-degenerate gapped flat bands at the original flat-band energy $-2$.
+We examine perturbations that leave twofold-degenerate gapped flat bands at the original flat-band energy $-2$.
 We refer to this process as ``splitting the bands''.